 Creating a nutrition plan includes providing a complete and balanced diet for patients, establishing nutrient goals, selecting an appropriate food, and determining how much to feed.

-- Provide a complete and balanced diet appropriate for the pet’s species (dog vs. cat) and life stage (growth, reproduction or adult maintenance).
+- Provide a complete and balanced diet appropriate for the pet’s species (dog vs. cat) and Life Stage Nutrition (growth, reproduction or adult maintenance).
 The diet should help the pet achieve and maintain an ideal body condition score (BCS).
+See this article for more information regarding feeding large breed puppies.

 - Establish additional nutrient goals depending on the pet’s medical history.
 For example, pets with chronic kidney disease may benefit from diets lower in protein and phosphorus.
 This step will help to guide diet selection.